some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-When more than one subscribed client on the same ECU exists, the system should handle the replication of notifications in order to save transmissions on the communication medium.
+When more than one subscribed client on the same ECU exists, the system shall handle the replication of notifications in order to save transmissions on the communication medium.
 This is especially important, when notifications are transported using multicast messages.

 .. heading:: Strategy for sending notifications
     :id: feat_req_someip_355